Good Councillor's Guide

-The 4th edition of the National Training Strategy publication "Being a good councillor – Essential guidance for parish and town councillors" was published in June 2013.
+The National Training Strategy publication "Being a good councillor – Essential guidance for parish and town councillors" was originally published in June 2013.

-This revised edition is a welcome and much needed resource primarily for new councillors but also for those thinking about becoming a local councillor.
+This revised edition remains a welcome and much needed resource primarily for new councillors but also for those thinking about becoming a local councillor.

 It takes all sorts